Zequez/cassette_explorer/README.md

 # CassetteExplorer

-CasetteExplorer allow you to mount a webserver to load the [VCR](https://github.com/vcr/vcr) cassettes in the browser
+CasetteExplorer is a command line utility that allow you to mount a webserver to load the [VCR](https://github.com/vcr/vcr) cassettes in the browser

 ## Installation